 |---|---|---|

-F or A | • Top-level container that defines canvas boundaries • frames can be nested and support auto-layout, constraints, and prototyping | |
+F or A | • Top-level container that defines canvas boundaries • Frames can be nested and support auto-layout, constraints, clipping, and prototyping | |

-Click, Shift+click | • Single-click selects layer • Shift+click adds to selection • Cmd/Ctrl+click for deep select nested layers | |
+Click, Shift+click | • Single-click selects a layer; Shift+click adds to selection• Cmd/Ctrl+click for deep-select of nested layers inside a frame | |

-Click-drag area | • Click and drag on empty canvas to select multiple objects • hold Cmd/Ctrl while dragging to select nested layers | |
+Click-drag area | • Click and drag on empty canvas to select multiple objects • Hold Cmd/Ctrl while dragging to select nested layers | |

-Frame contains objects | • Parent frames contain child objects • properties like auto-layout and constraints affect parent-child interactions |
+Frame contains objects | • Parent frames contain child objects • Auto-layout and constraints govern how children respond to parent resizing | |